 The Chatham House Rule governs information exchange in the context of meetings and briefings, whereas the Traffic Light Protocol system relates to the exchange of documents and information in a more general sense.
 All those who take part in the processing of information must take care to ensure that the rules are observed.
 Furthermore, the recipient of the information must obtain the consent of its originator in order to carry out more extensive processing of the information.

-The classifications are not legally binding, and are instead based on mutual trust among people and organisations.
+The classifications are not legally binding, but based on mutual trust among people and organisations.
 The activities of public authorities are governed by the Act on the Openness of Government Activities (621/1999).

 Chatham House Rule